ruff-drivers/ruff-v1-usb-camera-manager/README.md

 If the `devPath` does not belong to usb cameras, this method returns `null`, otherwise returns the instance of camera.

 - **devPath:** The mounted path of usb device in the system.

+- **options:** This is the optional arguments used to construct the instance of camera.
+You can add a `resolution` propertity, which is an object with `width` and `height` properties, into the `options` to specify the resolution of the camera.

 ### Events